-The Complainant asserts trade mark rights in SODEXO.
-It holds national and international registrations for the Trade Mark and submits that the disputed domain name is confusingly similar to the Trade Mark.
+The Complainant asserts trade mark rights in SHOPWARE.
+It holds national and pan-national registrations for the Trade Mark and submits that the disputed domain name is confusingly similar to the Trade Mark.

-The Complainant alleges that the Respondent has no rights or legitimate interests in the disputed domain name because it has no trade mark rights of its own; is not commonly known by the disputed domain name; and the disputed domain name has been used for a nefarious purpose.
+The Complainant alleges that the Respondent has no rights or legitimate interests in the disputed domain name because the Respondent is not known by the disputed domain name and the name is used for a nefarious purpose.

-The Complainant alleges that the Respondent registered the disputed domain name in bad faith.
+The Complainant alleges that the Respondent registered the disputed domain name in bad faith having targeted the Complainant and has since used the disputed domain name in bad faith and for illegal purposes.

-The Complainant accordingly requests the Panel to order transfer of the disputed domain name.
+The Complainant requests the Panel to order transfer of the disputed domain name.